danShumway/Piglet/README.md

 --
 ```

-The license included at the top of a file always trumps any other licenses that you see in this repo.
+The license included at the top of a file always trumps any other licenses that you see in this repo, but if you see something without a license, it's pretty safe to assume I mean it to be licensed under the GNU affero.

 #### Images and other Stuff